YahooArchive/mojito-dimensions-base/README.md

 ## Super Bundles

-Experiments `super-bundle` packages are special types of mojito `bundles`, wich contain multiple versions of mojits that can be chosen at runtime through the dimension values using mojito `selectors` infrastructure.
+Experiments `super-bundle` packages are special types of mojito `bundles`, which contain multiple versions of mojits that can be chosen at runtime through the dimension values using mojito `selectors` infrastructure.

 ### Contexts and dimensions